Rudxain/eso-math.rs/README.md

 Another tip, **don't use in production.** Specially if it's something with a lot of users.
 Your projects shouldn't depend/rely too much on this library.
 This is better suited for local/private use

 ## WARNING: Side effects
 Some built-in methods are modified by this library.
-This library only modifies built-ins that "need fixing" (such as `isFinite`), so most built-ins are intact.
+This library only modifies built-ins that "need fixing", so most built-ins are intact.

 # Related
 * [BigInt Math TC39 proposal](https://github.com/tc39/proposal-bigint-math)